aosabook/500lines/image-filters/image-filters.markdown

 to create color photographs — for simplicity let’s just stick to black-and-white photography here.)

-When talking an old-fashioned photograph — with film — the light hits the film according to what you’re pointing at, and the crystals at those points are changed in varying degrees, according to the amount of light.
+When taking an old-fashioned photograph — with film — the light hits the film according to what you’re pointing at, and the crystals at those points are changed in varying degrees, according to the amount of light.
 Then, the [development